 Januvia (sitagliptin) is a diabetes medication that can help control blood-sugar levels.
-Unfortunately, it has also been linked to some severe side effects, including pancreatitis and pancreatic cancer.
+Unfortunately, it has also been linked to some severe side effects, including pancreatitis, pancreatic cancer, and bullous pemphigoid.

 Do I Have a Januvia Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one has been diagnosed with pancreatic cancer, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 - Bile duct disease

 UPDATE: Januvia Linked to Bile Duct and Gallbladder Disease

 August 2, 2016 — Study links GLP-1 agonists with a 79% increased risk of bile duct and gallbladder disease.
 Patients were also twice as likely to need gallbladder surgery.
 Click here to read more.

 April 28, 2016 — A new study in mice has found that antioxidants in diabetes drugs like Januvia may protect cancer cells and promote the spread of pre-existing tumors.
 Click here to read more.